Edentech/Edentech.github.io/_posts/2013-11-15-real-measure-intelligence.markdown

 Many more organizations, however, become bogged down in the diligent pursuit of narrowly defined perfection.
 “Due Diligence,” they call it, but when does due diligence become don’t diligence?
 What does it take to spark an organizational shift from activity to action?

-Execution, delivering on the promise of an organization’s strategy, is the central challenge of modern leadership.
-Some organizations “have it,” but many don’t, and the difference lies in a fearlessly deep dive into six basic questions:
+<span itemprop="description">Execution, delivering on the promise of an organization’s strategy, is the central challenge of modern leadership.
+Some organizations “have it,” but many don’t, and the difference lies in a fearlessly deep dive into six basic questions</span>:

 1. As an organization, how do we make decisions?
 How do we translate our decisions into results?
 2. What motivates our people?
 Are we doing all we can to harness their motivation?